-4 Steps For Organizing Your Kid's Toys
+4 Storage Ideas to Organize Your Kid's Toys

 While we don’t think kids should have too many toys, grandparents love to spoil their grandchildren.
 We tend to have a new toy show up at our house every time a grandparent visit happens.
 So, we try to cycle out the old toys to allow the new toys to take their place.

 My favorite toys are single use toys.
 These can include bubbles, chalk, crayons, coloring books, Play Doh, etc. Once these toys have been used up, you can simply throw them away.

 We also love to do a toy rotation for the toys to each season.
 Summer toys we try to store in storage containers in the basement or the shed in the winter, and winter toys, we do the same in the summer.
 Even though this works great, this still leaves plenty of year-round toys forming large piles in our living room and the children’s rooms.